sygint/awesome-cv-react/README.md

 > This currently generates incorrect characters in the PDF copy due to a potential issue in react-pdf, I will look into removing dependency on react-pdf and generating the pdf via puppeteer to solve this.
 Avoid usage, for now.
 # Awesome CV React

 This is highly inspired by [Awesome-CV](https://github.com/posquit0/Awesome-CV).
-It's my attempt at a port to React for an easier config via YAML, simpler styling via CSS, simpler layout with JSX, and easier dependency management via npm.
+It's my attempt at a React clone with an easier config via YAML, simpler styling via CSS, simpler layout with JSX, and easier dependency management via npm.

 ## Preview